 - Large Egg - This helps hold the delicious meatballs together, however, you can make meatballs without eggs in a pinch.

 - Breadcrumbs - A panade can be made instead, but bread crumbs are the easiest.
 Alternatively, panko bread crumbs can be used.
 If you make meatballs without breadcrumbs, your sausage meatballs will be more dense.

 - Milk - You can substitute beef broth if you wish.

 - Fresh parsley - This adds an herbal freshness to the meatballs, but is optional.

-The foundation of the best meatballs requires four basic ingredients: ground meat, egg, liquid, and breadcrumbs.
+Tip: The foundation of the best meatballs requires four basic ingredients: ground meat, egg, liquid, and breadcrumbs.
 Meatballs are basically tiny, round, meatloaves.
 Without the egg, liquid, and breadcrumbs you would just have a dry, dense, round ball of meat.
 These are made in the same way as my sausage balls appetizer.

 Ways to cook meatballs